 Polaroid Originals/Impossible Project ‘I-Type’

-The Impossible Project, now Polaroid Originals, also makes their own cameras.
+The Impossible Project/Polaroid Originals/Polaroid also makes new cameras.
 These cameras use ‘I-Type’ film, which is essentially the same as Polaroid 600, but the cartridge does not have a battery.
 Since the camera itself supplies the power, taking out the battery makes the film more eco-friendly and cheaper.

 These cameras have only been around a few years, so it is unlikely you’ll find them deep within a dusty attic.
 However, you may encounter them in resale shops and stores, especially the I-1.
-As of fall 2018, the only I-type cameras are the Impossible Project I-1, the OneStep2, and the OneStep+.
+As of April 202o, the only I-type cameras are the Impossible Project I-1, the OneStep2, the OneStep+, and the Polaroid Now.

-I-Type film can be purchased directly from Polaroid Originals or from sites like Amazon.
+I-Type film can be purchased directly from Polaroid or from sites like Amazon.

 Kodak Instant Film Cameras